University destinations for our IB students

 Classed in the other category are also specialist institutions who are top in their field.
 This includes:

-- two to IE # 3 European Business School (Financial Times Rankings)
+- 3 IE # 4 European Business School (Financial Times Rankings)

-- one to Bocconi #10 in the world for Business and #17 for Economics (QS World Subject Rankings)
+- 4 Bocconi #10 in the World for Business and 17 for Economics (QS World Subject Ranking)

 We pride ourselves on helping students to make well-informed choices and applications for their future.
 Our careers and higher education programme provides a strong foundation for future study, work and life.
 Students comment on its value many years after they have left St Clare’s.